slamander/website/content/post/connectivity_script_fig_mod.md

-Next, lets download some species occurrence records for Jordan’s Red Cheeked Salamander (JRCS) from the Global Biodiversity Information Facility using the R package ‘spocc’.
+Next, lets download some species occurrence records for Jordan’s Red Cheeked Salamander (JRCS) from the Global Biodiversity Information Facility using the R package `spocc`.
 In this query, I will pull *only the first* 1000 records.
 Yes, that means in no particular order, and that they can be biased.
 Don’t @ me.